Cynergyx/askit-backend/README.md

-### 🛡️ AuthGuard – Advanced RBAC & Identity Backend
+### 🛡️ AskIT – Advanced RBAC & Identity Backend

-**AuthGuard** is a robust, multi-tenant backend API service for managing users, roles, and permissions.
+**AskIT** is a robust, multi-tenant backend API service for managing users, roles, and permissions.
 Built with **Python** and the **Flask** framework, it provides a comprehensive Role-Based Access Control (RBAC) system, complete with authentication, SSO integration, and detailed audit logging.
 It's designed to be the secure identity core for your applications.

 ---